 - You cannot add and/or exclude universal and domain local groups to/from protection groups that include Microsoft Active Directory objects.
 Only global groups are supported.

-- [Not applicable to protection groups with a flexible scope] It is recommended that you do not add a computer to a protection group by specifying a dynamic IP address assigned to this computer.
+- [Not applicable to protection groups for pre-installed Veeam Agents] It is recommended that you do not add a computer to a protection group by specifying a dynamic IP address assigned to this computer.
 If such computer receives another IP address from a DHCP server, Veeam Backup & Replication will be unable to discover the computer and perform on this computer operations defined in the protection group settings.

 - It is recommended that you include each computer in one protection group only.
 For example, if you have added an Active Directory container to a protection group, it is not recommended to add a computer that exists in this container to another protection group.
 Adding computers to multiple protection groups with different computer discovery and Veeam Agent deployment settings will result in additional load on the backup server.

 - You can add a cluster only to a protection group that includes Microsoft Active Directory objects.
 You cannot add clusters to protection groups that include individual computers or computers specified in a CSV file.

-- [Not applicable to protection groups with a flexible scope] To deploy Veeam Installer Service and Veeam Agent for Microsoft Windows on a protected computer, Veeam Backup & Replication uses the administrative share (admin$) of the target computer.
+- [Not applicable to protection groups for pre-installed Veeam Agents] To deploy Veeam Installer Service and Veeam Agent for Microsoft Windows on a protected computer, Veeam Backup & Replication uses the administrative share (admin$) of the target computer.
 An account that you plan to use to connect to a computer included in the protection group must have access to the administrative share.